-- 9.3.1 No player can play for two clubs/schools simultaneously in New Zealand during the same season without a completed transfer form (or a completed online transfer though PlayHQ) from one club to another, excluding players (eg Year 13 students) which transfer from a school/college team in Term 4 to join a club team for the remaining season.
-(NCA: please refer to 9.2.2). ( If school students are playing for a school team in a senior club competition during the current season, they will require a transfer to join a club). - 9.3.1.1 A player shall only be eligible for finals with the current club of registration, regardless of any previously achieved qualification status with other clubs/schools from which the player is currently a member. - 9.3.1.1.1 Dispensation may be sought by clubs for players which have relocated to other competitions for university reasons, but which have played for the club in the current season and qualify under the number of games played rationale. - 9.3.1.2 The player requesting a transfer must be confirmed as fully financial. - 9.3.2 No club shall permit a player to play for a team in any competition until that player has been registered as a member of that club and has complied with player transfer requirements. - 9.3.2.1 Registration must be authorised by CA at the commencement of the season. - 9.3.2.2 New registrations during the season must be submitted for approval no later than 5:00pm on Thursday of any given week and shall include a copy of the approval from the club and DA from which the player is being transferred (if applicable). - 9.3.2.3 A three-tier approach will be utilised to approve transfer of players: - 1.
-Eligibility the player must be a legitimate financial player - 2.
-Registration the player must be registered on PlayHQ
+- 9.3.1 No player can play for two clubs/schools simultaneously in New Zealand during the same season without completed online transfer though PlayHQ.
+This excludes players (eg Year 13 students) which transfer from a school/college team in Term 4 to join a club team.
+(NCA: please refer to 9.2.2). ( If school students are playing for a school team in a senior club competition during the current season, they will require a transfer to join a club). - 9.3.1.1 A player shall only be eligible for finals with the current club of registration, regardless of any previously achieved qualification status with other clubs/schools from which the player is currently a member. - 9.3.1.1.1 Dispensation may be sought by clubs for players which have relocated to other competitions for university reasons, but which have played for the club in the current season and qualify under the number of games played rationale. - 9.3.1.2 The player requesting a transfer must be confirmed as fully financial. - 9.3.2 No club shall permit a player to play for a team in any competition until that player has been registered as a member of that club and has complied with player transfer requirements (ie is a financial member). - 9.3.2.1 Player registration must be authorised by CA at the commencement of the season. - 9.3.2.2 Any team which fields a player without confirmed transfer approval before this timeframe will forfeit the full match points to the opposition team.
+(NCA only: see rule 9.2.2). - 9.3.2.3 New registrations during the season must be submitted for approval via PlayHQ and confirm via email to CA the reason for the transfer no less than two full working days before the game. - 9.3.2.4 A three-tier approach will be utilised to approve transfer of players: - 1.
+Eligibility the player must be a legitimate financial player

-- 3. Clearance the player must be cleared for transfer by any previous club 9.3.2.4 Any player may transfer from one club to another during the course of a season on obtainment of consent from both clubs and/or DA involved and provide a copy of the consent/s to CA. Any transfer which has not received consent from both clubs or District Association can be appealed in writing to CA for a decision.
-It shall be the responsibility of the club for which the player is being transferred to, to advise CA of the change or of the failure of the clubs to agree to the transfer. - 9.3.1 All player transfers must be approved before 1:00pm on the last working day (ie Monday/Friday) before the match. - 9.3.2 Any team which fields a player without confirmed transfer approval before this timeframe will forfeit the full match points to the opposition team.
-(NCA only: see rule 9.2.2). - 9.3.3 To apply for a player transfer to a club/school within Northern Districts, the school/club which is to receive a new player must: - 9.3.3.1 Contact CA with the necessarily detail including the existing PlayHQ player profile number, originating club/school and affiliated District or Major Association. - 9.3.3.2 The destination club/school for which the player requests a transfer to. - 9.3.3.3 Confirmed authorisation of the player being financial from the originating club/school (copy of an approval email with original club contact details for confirmation purposes) - 9.3.4 To apply for a player transfer to a club/school external Northern Districts, the school/club which is to receive a new player must: - 9.3.4.1 Contact NDCA CA with the necessarily detail including the PlayHQ player profile number, originating club/school and affiliated District or Major Association. - 9.3.4.2 Receive approval from NDCA CA that the identified player is confirmed as financial.
+- 2. Registration the player must be registered on PlayHQ - 3.
+Clearance -the player must be cleared for transfer by any previous club - 9.3.2.5 Any player may request to transfer from one club to another during the course of a season on obtainment of consent from both clubs and/or DA involved and provide a copy of the consent/s to CA. Any transfer which has not received consent from both clubs or District Association can be appealed in writing to CA for a decision.
+It shall be the responsibility of the club for which the player is being transferred to, to advise CA of the change or of the failure of the clubs to agree to the transfer. - 9.3.3 To apply for a player transfer to a club/school external Northern Districts, the school/club which is to receive a new player must: - 9.3.3.1 Contact NDCA CA with the necessarily detail including the PlayHQ profile, originating club/school and affiliated District or Major Association. - 9.3.3.2 Receive approval via PlayHQ from NDCA CA that the identified player is confirmed as financial.